wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 !!! note
     Refer to [configure the identity provider section](#step-3-configure-the-identity-provider-for-the-web-application) for details on configuring an identity provider for the web application.
-    The userbase for the web application will be coming from this configured identity provider.

 ### Step 1.2: Obtain user information claims